Cyberoctane29/Influencer-Impact-and-Marketing-Sales-Modeling-and-Analysis/README.md

 - **Influencer**: Type of influencer used in the campaign (Micro, Macro, Mega, Nano).
 - **Sales**: Total revenue generated from the marketing campaign (in millions of dollars).

-## **Data Processing and Analysis**
+## **Data Processing Steps**

-### **Data Cleaning**
-- Handled missing values.
+The data processing and analysis steps include:

-- Encoded categorical variables (TV and Influencer) for analysis.
-- Standardized numerical features for clustering.
+- **Data Cleaning**: Handled missing values, encoded categorical variables (TV and Influencer), and standardized numerical features for clustering.

-### **Exploratory Data Analysis (EDA)**
-- Analyzed distributions of marketing budgets and sales.
-- Visualized relationships between variables using pairplots and scatterplots.
-- Examined mean sales across different TV promotion levels and influencer tiers.
+- **Exploratory Data Analysis (EDA)**: Summarized key trends and relationships in the dataset, visualized distributions of marketing budgets and sales, and analyzed mean sales across different TV promotion levels and influencer tiers.

-### **Regression Modeling**
+- **Regression Modeling**:
   - **Simple Linear Regression**: Modeled the relationship between individual marketing channels and sales.
   - **Multiple Linear Regression**: Predicted sales using TV, radio, and influencer types as predictors.

-### **Statistical Testing**
+- **Statistical Testing**:
-- Validated regression assumptions (linearity, normality, homoscedasticity, multicollinearity).
+  - Validated regression assumptions, including linearity, normality, homoscedasticity, and multicollinearity.
   - Conducted **Tukey's HSD post hoc test** to compare sales across TV promotion levels.

-### **K-means Clustering**
-- Determined the optimal number of clusters using **elbow method** and **silhouette scores**.
-- Segmented marketing campaigns based on budget allocation patterns.
-- Analyzed cluster characteristics and their impact on sales performance.
+- **K-means Clustering**: Determined the optimal number of clusters using the **elbow method** and **silhouette scores**, segmented marketing campaigns based on budget allocation patterns, and analyzed cluster characteristics and their impact on sales performance.

-### **Visualization**
-- Created regression plots to illustrate relationships between marketing budgets and sales.
-- Generated residual plots to check model assumptions.
-- Visualized cluster distributions and sales performance across marketing segments.
+- **Visualization**: Created regression plots to illustrate relationships between marketing budgets and sales, generated residual plots to check model assumptions, and visualized cluster distributions and sales performance across marketing segments.

 ## **Key Insights**